Vettabase/awesome-mariadb/list-dev.md

 | Visual Studio     | [How to: Create A Model Based on MariaDB Database](https://docs.telerik.com/data-access/developers-guide/database-specifics/mariadb/database-specifics-mariadb-create-domain-model.html)                                                                 | Text            |                |

 ## ORMs and other abstraction layers

-Guides on how to work with MariaDB using various IDEs.

 | Platform    | ORM Name                                             | MariaDB Support |
 | ----------- | ---------------------------------------------------- | --------------- |